ICON (ICX): Revolutionizing the Blockchain Landscape in Korea and Beyond

 VisitMe, a visitor check-in and management service.

 Public Blockchain Innovation includes various decentralized, community-led initiatives.
-This can be summarized into three key segments: Decentralized governance, decentralized applications, and interoperability.
+This can be summarized into three key segments: decentralized governance, decentralized applications (dApps), and interoperability.

-According to Dapp.com data, more than 1,000 users engage with ICON governance on a daily basis.
+According to Dapp.com data, more than 1,000 users engage with ICON governance on a daily basis as of December 2020.
 ICX holders vote for P-Reps to govern the ICON Network, which features robust on-chain governance systems.
 One of them is the Contribution Proposal System (CPS), a decentralized grant program that takes a portion of the block rewards to fund new community-led projects.

 Interoperability is the final step in completing the mission of the ICON Project set forth in the original whitepaper.
 The ICON Network features Blockchain Transmission Protocol (BTP), a unique cross-chain interoperability solution that does not require any form of trust, consensus, or game theory to operate in a decentralized fashion; it is secured entirely through its technical architecture.